 d.
 Shaphir: The name of this town sounded like the word for beautiful.
 It wouldn’t be beautiful for long, and Micah warned the citizens of Shaphir to prepare for judgment.

 e.
 Zaanan: The name of this town sounded like the Hebrew word for exit or go out.
 When the enemy’s siege armies would come, the Jewish people would not exit at all – they would be shut up in the city until they fell.

 f.
 Beth Ezel: The name of this town means the nearby city.
 When the army of judgment comes, it won’t be near and helpful to any other city.

 g.
 Maroth: The name of this town means bitterness, and when the army of judgment comes, the citizens of Maroth will know plenty of bitterness.

 h.
 Lachish: The name of this town sounded like the Hebrew word for to the horses.
-Lachish was an important fortress city, and they should go to the horses to fight, but ironically, they would go to the horses to flee the army of judgment.
+Lachish was an important fortress city, and its people should go to the horses to fight, but ironically, they would go to the horses [Lachish] to flee the army of judgment.

 j.
 Aczib: The name of this town sounds like the Hebrew word for deceitful or disappointing.
 This city would fall so quickly it would be a deception and a disappointment for Israel.

 k.
 Mareshah: The name of this town is related to the Hebrew word for possessor or heir.
 The invading army would soon possess this city.